-This Is How Much Site Speed Affects Google SEO Ranking (With Data) 😳
+How Site Speed Affects SEO & Google Rankings (With Data)?

-To get real data on how site speed affects SEO ranking I bought three fresh domains with zero domain authority.
-Then created the same website that is perfectly SEO optimized on all domains.
-The only difference between the three sites is page speed.
-From red, yellow to a perfect green 100-page speed score.
+Results!?
 The difference in search engine ranking is dramatic.
-The green page speed ranks nr 1 with a featured snippet in Google for the optimized term in the US, UK, and Norway after 8 weeks.
+The green page ranks as #1 in Google with a featured snippet for the optimized term in the US, UK, and Norway after 8 weeks.
 The others do not show up in the first 50 results in Google.
-That is how much I found site speed affects SEO ranking.
-Here are the details.

-These websites were optimized for page speed ranking from red, yellow, and the green perfect 100-page speed score.
-The experiment was to understand how much the site speed factor affects search engine ranking.
-So I needed a low, medium, and perfect score.
+These websites were optimized for page speed ranking scores from red and yellow to the green perfect 100-page speed score.
+The experiment was to understand how much of a factor site speed is for search engine ranking.
+Hence a low, medium, and perfect score versions.

-To understand more about the elements of site speed check out the core web vitals which are the metrics used by Google to rank site speed.
-To make your site fast you can use a JAMStack strategy as a baseline.
+To understand more about the elements of site speed, check out the core web vitals, metrics made and used by Google to describe and define users’ experience while the page is loading.
+BTW, one of the ways to make your site fast is to rely on jamstack architecture as a baseline for your website development.

 Below are the actual page speed scores measured the day I added them to the Google index.

-After 8 weeks the ranking in Google for the optimized term is:
+After eight weeks, the ranking in Google for the optimized term is:

 - Green: #1 with feature snippet